ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 - How can I solve the problem that the OCaml syntax and the Parsetree types change with OCaml version?

-The good answer to these questions is a platform tool to write PPXes:
+The answer to these issues from the OCaml community is a platform tool to write
-[ppxlib](https://github.com/ocaml-ppx/ppxlib/).
-It takes care of easing the process of writing a PPX, ensure that composition is not too much of a problem, and factors as much as possible the work in case of multiple rewriters applied to a file.
+PPXes: [ppxlib](https://github.com/ocaml-ppx/ppxlib/).
+It takes care of easing the process of writing a PPX, ensures that composition is not too much of a problem, and factors the work in case of multiple rewriters applied to a file as much as possible.

-The idea of ppxlib is that PPX authors can concentrate on their own part, the rewriting logic.
-Then, they can register their transformation, and ppxlib will be responsible for the rest of the work that all PPXes have to do: getting the parsetree, giving it back to the compiler, creating an executable with a good CLI.
+The idea of `ppxlib` is that PPX authors can concentrate on their own part—the rewriting logic.
+Then, they can register their transformation, and `ppxlib` will be responsible for the rest of the work that all PPXs have to do: getting the Parsetree, giving it back to the compiler, and creating an executable with a good CLI.
 Multiple transformations can be registered to generate a single binary.

 ### One PPX for Multiple OCaml Versions